agent-standardization/protocol-negotiation/README.md

-# protocol-negotiation
+# Protocol Negotiation
-Notes and standards on protocol negotiation for LLM agents
+Notes and standards on protocol negotiation for LLM agents.
+Currently WIP while we setup the Discord.